freealise/freealise/ar/README.md

 docs: get commentary (preferably written first) out of code
 in order of not succession but execution, to wiki with toc and markdown

-//foil is covered by food-grade wax from cheese; make wet paper models from depth maps with texture embossed with wire / foil / wax and painted in CMYK
+//foil is covered by food-grade wax from cheese; make wet paper models from depth maps with texture embossed with wire / foil / wax and painted in CMYK or printed from equi2cube

 //draw cross-contour for storyboards; draw objects on pano and find depth map
 //scanned foil (photogrammetry) / optical flow or stereo depth estimator (+in realtime)